Reinerth/JS_modulePattern_ClassExample_private_public/README.md

 # JS_modulePattern_ClassExample_private_public :mountain:

-JavaScript example-classes for orientation with private and public functions. <br>
+JavaScript | The Module-Pattern | Two example-Classes with private and public functions. <br>
-Integrated in a Module-Pattern.
 Well commented for better understanding. <br><br>

 For bigger applications, the Module-Pattern should be integrated in the MVC-Pattern.
 <br>